 One of the more interesting business trends in the beauty world over the past decade or so has been the rapid rise of hemp as a cosmetic product.
-It has become extremely trends and popular, with dozens of types of hemp oil products now being available on the market.
+It has become extremely trends and popular.
+There are dozens of types of hemp oil products on the market now.
 Hemp has turned into a major business thanks to its relative ease in which it is grown and a changing legal scene.

 Hemp is absolutely an area worth looking at, and particularly hemp oil and the impact which hemp oil may have on your skin.